jerry81/codeingame/AI/G15-SmashTheCode/README.md

 - the remaining 3 rows are reserved for the other 2 colors

 - TODO: use top non-empty item instead of hardcoded place

+## wood 1 strat

+- rotate all and just give each color a col
+  - worse
+- cpu stacks alternating colors on sides to begin (wont die if skulls drop over the playable board apparently)